How Not To Grow Your Inbound SalesOn a daily basis, I speak with both prospects and clients who say one or more of the following:

 Whatever it is you are dreading is exactly what you need to address right now.

 If you gotta eat a frog, there ain't no sense in looking at it.
 It ain't gonna get any prettier.
 And if ya gotta eat more than one...eat the biggest one first.

 You have to taste everything I made for dinner.
 If you don't like broccoli, eat it first and be done with it."

-Like I say about inbound sales,
+As I say about inbound sales,

 Your Customers Will Tell You What To Sell Them

-Creating more inbound sales really is that simple.
+Creating more inbound sales is really that simple.

-Every day your prospects and customers are searching for help, asking for help, and bemoaning the fact they can't find reliable help.
+Every day your prospects and customers are searching for help, asking for help, and bemoaning the fact that they can't find reliable help.